Skip to Content

 • One size fits all- You don’t have to worry about buying the proper size when you choose a poncho.
 Ponchos are large and baggy enough to fit most anyone.
 It doesn’t matter what body shape or size you have.
 Most ponchos one size fits all.
 This means you can lend your poncho to a friend and it will fit just fine no matter how skinny, fat, short, or tall they are.
 That said, some manufacturers do offer short and tall sizes.
 If you’re short, you’ll want to check the poncho length before you buy.
 An extra-large poncho could hang down to the ground.

 • Ponchos are cheaper than rain jackets- If you’re on a tight budget, you can buy a disposable plastic poncho for around $1 pretty much anywhere in the world.
 Of course, this style only lasts for a few uses because the plastic is so flimsy.
-They’re great for occasional use.
+A cheap poncho is the best choice for occasional use or for a backup if you don’t know whether or not it’s going to rain.
 Basic reusable ponchos start around $10-$15 depending on the material they’re made of.
 Ponchos are cheaper than rain jackets because they have a much simpler design.
-They are made from a rectangular piece of fabric.
+They are made from a rectangular piece of waterproof fabric.
 There are no sleeves or zippers.
 Basic rain jackets start at around $20.

 • Some ponchos double as a tarp or groundsheet- Poncho tarps include grommets on the sides and corners.
 You can use these to attach guy lines and use poles and stakes to make a shelter out of your poncho.
 This can keep you or your gear dry from the rain or block wind or the sun.
 You can even use a large poncho tarp as your primary shelter.
 Check out this excellent guide to poncho tarps for more info.
 In addition, you can also use your poncho as a groundsheet under a tent or bivy sack.
 Tarps have many uses.
 For more info, check out my tarp vs tent pros and cons list.